thenoobychocobo/gpt2-image-captioning/README.md

 ```

 ### Dataset Download
-This project uses the [COCO dataset](https://cocodataset.org/#home), specifically the 2017 Train, Validation, and Test sets.
+This project uses the [COCO dataset](https://cocodataset.org/#home); specifically the 2017 Train, Validation, and Test sets.

-While the the [official download instructions](https://cocodataset.org/#download) recommend using `gsutil rsync` for efficient downloading of the datasets, this method does not work as the `gs://images.cocodataset.org` bucket does not exist (as of December 2025).
+While the [official download instructions](https://cocodataset.org/#download) recommends using `gsutil rsync` for efficient downloading of the datasets, this method does not work as the `gs://images.cocodataset.org` bucket does not exist (as of December 2025).
 Refer to this [raised issue](https://github.com/cocodataset/cocoapi/issues/368).

 Instead, we provide a `download_coco_datasets.sh` shell script that uses `wget` to download the necessary files.
 You can run this script as follows: